Astery0502/Notes/git/git_basic.md

 ### Viewing your Staged and Unstaged Changes ###
 - What have you changed but not yet staged?
 - What have you staged that you are about to commit?
-For these, **git diff** shows you the exact lines added and removed -- the patech, as it were.
+For these, **git diff** shows you the exact lines added and removed -- the patch, as it were.

 **git diff** compare what is in your working derectory with what is in your staging area.
 The result tells you the changes you've made that you haven't yet staged.